Glenn Hughes discography

-This is the discography of Glenn Hughes English rock bassist and vocalist, best known for playing bass and performing vocals for funk rock pioneers Trapeze and the Mk.
+This is the discography of Glenn Hughes, a British musician who is known for playing bass and singing with funk rock pioneers Trapeze and the Mk.
 III and IV line-ups of Deep Purple, as well as briefly fronting Black Sabbath in the mid-1980s.
-In addition to being an active session musician, Hughes also maintains a notable solo career; in recent years, he has been the frontman of the supergroup Black Country Communion until their disband in 2013 and California Breed until their disband in 2015.
-Black Country Communion reformed in 2016 and released their latest album BCCIV, and are also planning a follow up sometime in 2021.
+Hughes is an active session musician and has a solo career; in recent years, he has been the frontman of the supergroup Black Country Communion until their disband in 2013 and California Breed until their disband in 2015.
+Black Country Communion reformed in 2016 and released their latest album BCCIV, and are also planning a follow-up sometime in 2021.
 In 2020 he joined The Dead Daisies and performs vocals & bass on their latest album Holy Ground, which was released in January 2021.